 7 Tips for Relieving Stress When You Get Home

 Stress is one of the worst enemies for your health.
-Heart problems, heart attack risk, weak immune system… How can you protect yourself from it?
+Heart problems, heart attack risk, weakened immune system… How can you protect yourself from it?
 You have to change a lot of your habits.
-When you get home, there is always something new to do, but you need to take a moment to stop, which is why we will give you a few simple tips on relieving stress when you get home.
+When you get home, there’s always something new to do, but you need to take a moment to stop, which is why we offer you a few simple tips for relieving stress when you get home.

-Children, household chores, making food… when you get home, there is an endless amount of tasks that turn into a new prolongation of work.
-If you also have problems and worries on your mind, you will acquire more stress day to day until it turns into a vicious cycle that you can’t escape from.
+Children, household chores, cooking… when you get home, there’s an endless amount of tasks.
+That means more work.
+If you also have problems and worries on your mind, you’ll build up your stress day to day until it turns into a vicious cycle that you can’t escape from.
 How about you start changing these small things?
 What if you try to introduce the following tips for relieving stress in your life?

 Some people say it’s not healthy.
-But few things are as comfortable as arriving home and taking off your shoes to feel calmness, to feel serenity in your home.
-Walking barefoot activates a lot of your vital functions: stimulates your circulation, gives your veins strength, strengthens the nervous system, reduces stress… and even more so if you do it on a surface like grass or sand.
+But few things are as comfortable as arriving home and taking off your shoes to feel calm and serenity in your home.
+Walking barefoot activates a lot of your vital functions: stimulates your circulation, gives your veins strength, strengthens the nervous system, reduces stress.
+This is even truer if you do it on surfaces like grass or sand.
 It is a relaxing experience that you can practice by walking barefoot when you get home.

 Once you get home, you should know that your work responsibility has ended.
-You should separate the two places as much as possible: personal and work.
-When you are at home, you should know that it is your time and your life, real life, where your loved ones are and where the important things are.
+You should separate the two places as much as possible.
+When you’re at home, you should know that it is your time and your life, real life, where your loved ones are and where the important things are.
 You should enjoy them and yourself by establishing a separation.

-A half an hour is enough, you won’t need anything else.
-Just go to the park, for example, walk around your neighborhood to release tension, to exercise your body, and offer it a small amount of endorphins to eliminate toxins and activate your body and rest your mind.
-It doesn’t cost anything and is a great way to release stress.
-If you do it with your significant other or a friend, it will be much better.
+A half an hour is enough.
+Just go to the park or walk around your neighborhood to release tension, to exercise your body, and offer it a small quantity of endorphins to eliminate toxins and activate your body and rest your mind.
+It doesn’t cost anything and it’s a great way to release stress.
+If you do it with your significant other or a friend, it’ll be much better.

 You don’t need to sleep for an hour at all.
-A 15 or 20 minute nap is enough to gain back energy, wake up clearer, and relieve tension.
+A 15 or 20-minute nap is enough to gain back energy, wake up refreshed, and relieve tension.
 You don’t even need to fall into deep sleep.
-Just lay down on the sofa, put your feet up, and close your eyes for a few minutes while you breath a little slower is enough to leave stress on the side and be in a more relaxed state.
+Just lay down on the sofa, put your feet up, and close your eyes for a few minutes while you breath a little slower.
+This is enough to put some stress away.

 Not many things are more relaxing.
-Dedicate at least a half hour to take a hot bath (or a shower) and let your body be enveloped in this warm feeling of relief.
-Relax your nervous system, relieve pain and inflammation, eliminate toxins…
+Devote at least a half hour to taking a hot bath (or shower) and let your body be enveloped in this warm feeling of relief.
+Relax your nervous system, relieve pain and inflammation, eliminate toxins, and get other benefits.

-Relax for ten minutes by thinking about your own things.
+Relax for ten minutes by thinking about your personal business.
 Invest in time for yourself, thinking about the present and all that you want for the future.
+This will help you in relieving stress.
 Value everything that you have and all of the good things you have.
-Sometimes, stress makes you lose the horizon until everything important to you is blurry, until you don’t know what your priorities are anymore.
-Your health is the most important.
+Sometimes, stress makes you lose sight of the horizon until everything important to you is a blur.
+It can even make you forget your priorities.
+Your health is the most important thing.
 Relax, smile, visualize pleasant things.
 It is really easy.